openplans/shareabouts/README.md

 Alternatively, you may want to use a [different hosting service](https://github.com/openplans/shareabouts/blob/master/doc/DEPLOY.md) and set up the components of Shareabouts manually.

+Questions?
 Problems?
 Ideas?
-Let us know!
 --------------------

-We strongly welcome your feature suggestions.
-[Check out our roadmap](https://trello.com/b/94MT3WRQ/openplans-roadmap) and help us with prioritizing by commenting on the features you'd like to see.
+The best place to ask questions or get help is [community.openplans.org](http://community.openplans.org), an open forum on Shareabouts (and some other stuff from OpenPlans).
+Asking questions there will help everyone else.

 If you encounted a bug, [create an issue](https://github.com/openplans/shareabouts/issues) on this GitHub repo.

-If you have questions for the development team,
-* [community.openplans.org](http://community.openplans.org) is a good starting point for troubleshooting or questions, or just to share your Shareabouts stories
-* you'll find the Shareabouts team in #shareabouts on [irc.freenode.net](http://irc.freenode.net).
-* hit us up on Twitter [@OpenPlans](http://twitter.com/openplans)
-* email us at hello@openplans.org
+We have a [Trello board](https://trello.com/b/94MT3WRQ/openplans-roadmap) to collect feature suggestions, but you might get more eyeballs and responses by posting to the forum first.

 Documentation
 -------------